asalilje/musicbox/Readme.md

 The button blinks for 10 seconds with a 20 seconds interval.
 During this time it is active.
 When a song is played, a tweet is made about it.

+Docker image: asalilje/portablemusic
-Link to blogpost on how to set up your pi and run this using Docker:
+Link to blogpost on how to set up your pi and run this using Docker: http://reallyshouldblogthis.blogspot.se/2018/03/build-raspberry-pi-musicbox-using.html